9 Days London Itinerary on and off the Beaten Path

 If you are fond of traditions and a follower of the Royal Family, you should go there on Sundays to attend the guards’ change.
 But we decided to pass by any day, to say, I have seen Buckingham Palace.

-We ended our day at the Waterstone bookstore in Piccadilly Circus, the biggest one with a lovely cafeteria.
+We ended our day at the Waterstone bookstore in Piccadilly Circus, the biggest one, with a lovely cafeteria.

-From when you get off the train in Tower Hill underground station towards the Island of Dogs, including the docklands museum, it’s an itinerary that makes you jump back into the past.
+From when you get off the train in Tower Hill underground station towards the Island of Dogs, including the Docklands Museum, it’s an itinerary that makes you jump back into the past.

-Note the Cistercian Abbey, the Abbey of St Mary Graces, was founded by Edward III in 1345.
+Note that the Cistercian Abbey, the Abbey of St Mary Graces, was founded by Edward III in 1345.
 It became one of the wealthiest abbeys in England.

-Walking towards the east, you will find the Dickens inn, a pub that was converted from an eighteenth-century warehouse by the great-grandson of Charles Dickens.
+Walking towards the east, you will find the Dickens Inn, a pub that was converted from an eighteenth-century warehouse by the great-grandson of Charles Dickens.

 They have been converted into housing, just like those on Butler’s Wharf.
 It’s an area that has been revamped and has now become an exciting district to live in.

-The riverside walk leads us to Wapping street and into a neighborhood brimming with history and legends, where you feel like you are in Dickens’s novels.
+The riverside walk leads us to Wapping Street and into a neighborhood brimming with history and legends, where you feel like you are in Dickens’s novels.
 Or I felt like that.
 Anyway, that’s the subject for another post.

 Once we arrived in the heart of Wapping, after enjoying the frantic activity of a squirrel in a quiet leafy park, we hopped on a bus towards the Docklands Museum.